Child Care Program Quality Improvement Funds

 - R.H.
 Sanders & Associates

 In partnership with CCR&R, IDHS is providing funds to assist child care practitioners to achieve First Aid (FA)/Cardiopulmonary Resuscitation (CPR) Certification.
-As all in-person trainings have been suspended through at least the end of September, we will be offering funding on a reimbursement basis.
 Please see the below application for more details.

 College tuition assistance.
 Tuition assistance is available through the Illinois Gateways Scholarship Program.
 For information on Gateways tuitions assistance visit ilgateways.com or call 866-697-8278